arnaudrenaud/django-djaffar/README.md

 [![Build Status](https://travis-ci.org/arnaudrenaud/django-djaffar.svg?branch=master)](https://travis-ci.org/arnaudrenaud/django-djaffar)
 [![PyPI version](https://badge.fury.io/py/django-djaffar.svg)](https://badge.fury.io/py/django-djaffar)

 Want to keep track of what your users do even when they don't hit the server?
-Set up Djaffar on the server and POST a request to the client API to log user activity to the database, including URL path, user name, browser session, user agent, and IP address.
+Set up Djaffar on the server and make a request to the client API to log user activity to the database, including URL path, user name, browser session, user agent, and IP address.

 ## Installation